Identification, Images, & Information

 Food

-A voracious predator, it also eats all kinds of plant material, though it rarely bothers with live plants.
+A voracious predator, it will also eat all kinds of plant material, though rarely bothers with live plants

 Life Cycle

-The mother earwig lays a clutch of several dozen eggs, which she guards fiercely, also keeping them from getting dirty or dried out.
-The nymphs that hatch are like miniature adults, molting 4 or 5 times before becoming adults.
+Female lays a clutch of several dozen eggs, which she guards fiercely, also keeping them from getting dirty or dried out.
+The nymphs molt 4-5 times before becoming adults.

 Remarks

-A not-uncommon earwig in homes and gardens, though often displaced by other species such as the European Earwig.
-Whatever damage it does to crops like lettuce and strawberries is usually more than made up for by the greater damage it does to small slugs, caterpillars, termites, and many other pests.
+Not uncommon in homes and gardens, though often displaced by other species, esp. the European Earwig.
+Whatever damage it does to crops like lettuce and strawberries is usually more than made up for by destroying small slugs, caterpillars, termites, and many other pests.

 Internet References